dahernandezt/getting_and_cleaning_data_R/README.md

 Run the run_analysis.R script code from here.

 ## Getting the result
-5. A file "result.txt" should be generated into the working directory.
+A file "result.txt" should be generated into the working directory.

+## Code Book
+Look at the Code Book [here.](https://github.com/dahernandezt/getting_and_cleaning_data_R/blob/master/CodeBook.md)